wyky481l/KPPepGen/README.md

-# *De novo* generation of pathogen-specific peptides through knowledge-aware prompt diffusion model
+# Controllable generation of pathogen-specific antimicrobial peptides through knowledge-aware prompt diffusion model

 ## Introduction

 -----

-This repository contains the dataset, source code, and package for the paper "*De novo* generation of pathogen-specific peptides through knowledge-aware prompt diffusion model".
+This repository contains the dataset, source code, and package for the paper "Controllable generation of pathogen-specific antimicrobial peptides through knowledge-aware prompt diffusion model".
 KPPepGen employs the knowledge-aware peptide pre-training process in two distinct stages, integrating GO and pathogen knowledge.
 In the subsequent peptide generation, KPPepGen leverages the learned pathogen-specific prompts from these knowledge graphs, employing a prompt-guided diffusion, to generate biologically plausible peptides tailored to various pathogen tasks.